 If a child is being harassed, his or her parent may seek a protection order to restrain an adult from contacting the child, but it is necessary to show that the contact could harm the child’s welfare.
 To obtain a protective order against an alleged perpetrator that is also under age 18, however, he or she must have been adjudicated or be under investigation for an offense against the child.

 Ultimately, the court will consider how severe the harassing conduct is, whether there is evidence of emotional or physical harm and the difficulty or expense of transferring the alleged perpetrator to another school.

-Contact an Experienced Anti-Harassment Protection Order Lawyer in the Seattle Area
+Contact an Experienced Anti-Harassment Orders Lawyer in the Seattle Area

-Whether you are petitioning for or defending against an anti-harassment protection order in Washington, it takes a skilled criminal defense attorney to evaluate your situation and design a strategy to achieve a favorable outcome.
+Whether you are petitioning for or defending against an anti-harassment order of protection in Washington, it takes a skilled anti-harassment orders attorney to evaluate your situation and design a strategy to achieve a favorable outcome.
 Contact Jennifer Horwitz Law now to set up an appointment.